 Ethyl, on the other hand, was outgoing and talkative.
 She taught Sunday School.
 Her Christian testimony was evident to me, but I never heard Frank’s testimony – never heard him speak about the Lord.
-For a very long time, Frank sat in our church where the Lord God was actually doing the farming – planting the seed in Frank’s heart.
-Frank did not accept the Lord Jesus as his Savior until many years later, shortly before his death.
-The Lord God made the farmer, Frank; the Lord God loved the farmer, Frank; and the Lord God graciously saved the farmer, Frank.
+For a very long time, Frank sat in our church and during that time, the Lord God was actually doing the farming – planting the seed in Frank’s heart; watering; nurturing.
+Then years later, shortly before his death, Frank accepted the Lord Jesus as his Savior.
+The Lord God made farmer Frank; the Lord God loved farmer Frank; and the Lord God graciously saved farmer Frank.

 The old country church – this is where I met Jesus!